-The internet offers a rich provision of material supporting self-help activities.
-I will add some pages I have harvested over the years.
-Where possible, I will explain why the material is included and comment on the ways in which the material might help with designing safe experiments.
+The internet offers a rich provision of resources supporting self-help activities.
+As I go along, I am adding pages harvested over the years.
+Where possible, I will explain why the material is included.

-I have mentioned Dr Dan Seigel in my main blog; his insightful material can be found at:
+I have mentioned Dr Dan Seigel a few times; his insightful material can be found at:

 This material will give you an opportunity to allow your mind and body to ‘just notice’ your experiences.
-The experiment of ‘just noticing’ is a fundamental preliminary if you are to find a way to the small changes you may want to make.
+The experiment of ‘just noticing’ is not as easy to do, as to say.
+I believe it is a fundamental step in the pursuit of small changes.

-In particular, I’d recommend any-one to find out more about Bessel van der Kolk and what he has to say on about the processes of change.
-A compassionate and thoughtful man who is so well informed.
+I’d recommend any-one to find out more about Bessel van der Kolk and what he has to say on about the processes of change: a compassionate and thoughtful man who is so well informed.
 His book, The Body Keeps the Score has an important place in understanding the place of neuro-science the treatment of trauma.

 I appreciate the way in which these web sources have helped keep me up to date and, indeed, given me some re-assurance about the relevance of ‘safe experiments’.